 The two families Pajot and Rouillé

-all their children, sons or daughters in law
+connect all their children, sons, daughters, sons in law,

 grand-children and cousins